darwindev2002/PhotoLandHK/README.md

 * Discussion section
 * Event calender
 * Navigation from home page to other sections
+* Link to cloud database for real-time updates

 ## Contact
 Created by @darwindev2002 - feel free to contact me!